revbayes/revbayes.archive/projects/meson/README.md

     This creates a `build` directory where the build will take place, and says that the executables will eventually be installed in `$HOME/Applications/revbayes`.

-    If there are errors in the configure step, you can look in `build/meson-logs/meson-log.txt` error log messages to help diagnose the problem.

 1. For the MPI version, add `-Dmpi=true` to the `meson` command.

     ``` sh